drosca/event-ticket/README.md

 ### Frontend

-For frontend I have used `bootstrap` library.
-Bootstrap is an open source toolkit for developing with `HTML, CSS, and JS`.
+In project I have used `bootstrap` library.

-### Styles

 For styles I have used `sass` preprocessor.
 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ### Application